 Restored in 1975 and surrounded by rusted railings, it remains a beautiful spot, perhaps to remember Johnson’s rather curmudgeonly visit.

-The beautiful walk along the River Ystrad is also enlivened by a visit to the ruin of, ‘Johnson’s Cottage’ (although he never stayed there, as far as we know).
+The beautiful walk along the River Ystrad will also take you past the ruin of, ‘Johnson’s Cottage’ (although he never stayed there, as far as we know).
 The motto which once stood above the door is now at Gwaenynog Hall and reads,

 ‘Around this homely Cot, this humble shed